Can Cats Eat Raw Fish? Vet-Approved Safety Info

 Cats need to eat food carefully crafted and balanced with the essential nutrients they require to stay healthy.
 The simplest way to ensure your cat gets what they need nutritionally is to feed a commercially prepared diet.
 An organization called the Association of American Feed Control Officers (AAFCO) established the basic nutritional requirements that all commercial cat foods must meet.

 In some circumstances, owners may decide to feed homemade diets to their cats rather than commercial ones.
-These often contain fish as their main protein source.
-Homemade diets can be time consuming to prepare, but the primary difficulty is ensuring that the home-cooked food is nutritionally balanced.
+These often contain fish as one of the main protein sources.
+Homemade diets can be time-consuming to prepare, but the primary difficulty is ensuring that the home-cooked food is nutritionally balanced.
 If you decide that you want to feed your cat this kind of diet, first talk to your veterinarian for help formulating recipes.

 Other Human Foods Your Cat Can Eat